litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 👉 Litmus agents can be accessed here: https://preview.litmuschaos.io/targets
 ```

-#### Verify the new Agent Connection\*\*
+#### Verify the new Chaos Delegate Connection\*\*

-To verify, if the connection process was successful you can view the list of connected agents from the Targets section on your ChaosCenter and ensure that the connected agent is in Active State.
+To verify, if the connection process was successful you can view the list of connected chaos delegates from the Targets section on your ChaosCenter and ensure that the connected chaos delegate is in Active State.

 ---